hamstar/EasyOFSR/README.markdown

 Please note this is currently version 0.3 beta so don't expect everything to work.

 ### Issues
-* The hotfile site changed so proper links to file aren't returned but that should be fixed soon.
+* Upgraded the hotfile module to 0.4a as yet untested.
+Should handle links properly now.
-* The rapidshare module is still under construction.
+* The rapidshare module is version 0.2a should work but as yet untested.

 ## Requires